 - Swelling (also known as edema) around the eyes, legs, or hands, that is maximum when they wake up and lessens as the day passes

 - Passing less urine

 - Presence of froth in urine, which usually indicates protein in the urine.

 “Nephrotic syndrome in children can occur at any age.”

 Kiran was commended for not delaying the doctor’s visit and seeking help as soon as she noticed persistent swelling on her child’s body.

 Have you noticed similar symptoms in your child?
-Avoid further delay and avail a consultation with our Pediatric Nephrologist by filling in the form below:
+Avoid further delay and avail a consultation with our Pediatric Nephrologist.
+Please call us on +91 8826391002 to schedule a consultation.

 Is nephrotic syndrome dangerous?

 After her doubts were clarified, Kiran was worried about her son’s recovery.